 One of the things we notice in general mainstream media is that it’s often focused on stories that invite people to feel charged, down or drained.
 This is likely due to the fact that drama and bad news sells the best, so media, by nature, will reinforce that culture as it aligns with their profit and popularity.
 On the alternative media side, it’s common that this is the same approach.
 Alternative media might explore different narratives or more controversial subjects and, when doing so, tend to bring a focus of blame, judgment, and anger against those involved in something people generally don’t like.

 While we feel it’s important to express and note emotional reactions to things, it’s not healthy to maintain a constant state of draining emotions over time, as it has a big effect on our physiology, well-being and ability to think clearly.
-Thus, we aim to be open to exploring controversial subjects but without the focus on eliciting emotion and judgment, or we spend the time to invite a processing of an emotion that may arise.
+Thus, CE aims to be open to exploring controversial subjects but without the focus on eliciting emotion and judgment, or we spend the time to invite a processing of an emotion that may arise.

 We feel it is useful to explore something like corruption in an area of society, as it brings into question whether we should continue to support what happens in our world the way we do.
 The focus on the existence of a level of corruption is therefore useful up to the point of understanding that it’s happening and that it’s now up to us to decide how we want to deal with it as a community.